April 19th, 2026

 Not "what sounds vaguely interesting."

-But what would it look like if you needed (the way you need a job when the rent is due.)
+But what would it look like if you needed (the way you need a job when the rent is due) to find the ways you could contribute?

 Take a few minutes with these questions.
 Write as much or as little as you want, but try to be specific.
 Generic answers won't help you here.